RedMoodFR/Limited_data_bet/README.md

  For now my version of the game is in french, but i will implement english.

  Rules of the game :

- - Different characters will flip coins
+ - Different characters will flip coins;
- - Half of them are 'cheaters' : they will flip head 75% of the time
+ - Half of them are 'cheaters' : they will flip head 75% of the time;
- - Half of them are 'regular' : they will flip head 50% of the time
+ - Half of them are 'regular' : they will flip head 50% of the time;
- - You can ask them to flip 1 or 5 coins multiple times
+ - You can ask them to flip 1 or 5 coins multiple times;
- - Flipping a coin cost you 1 point
+ - Flipping a coin cost you 1 point;
- - You start with 100 points
+ - You start with 100 points;
- - If you guess right you win 15 points
+ - If you guess right you win 15 points;
- - If you guess wrong you loose 30 points
+ - If you guess wrong you loose 30 points.

 Commands for the player on my version :
 - Flipping 1 coin : '1'